-If you come across an unusual lump or bump during grooming or while checking for pests, it's important to identify it.
-Although in many cases a tick or a skin tag is obvious, small ticks and dark-colored skin tags may require the use of a magnifying glass and close observation to determine the difference.
+We've all been there — is that a tick, or something else?
+If you come across an unusual lump or bump during grooming or while checking for pests, it's important to identify and know the difference between a tick or skin tag on dog.
+Although in many cases a tick, a mole, or a skin tag is obvious, small ticks and dark-colored skin spots may require the use of a magnifying glass, good lighting, and close observation to determine the difference.

 A skin tag is an unexplained growth on a dog's skin that looks similar to a wart.
 Unlike a wart, however, a skin tag is thin and flat, almost as if the skin has been permanently pinched together.
 Dark-colored skin tags may look similar to ticks that are not yet engorged with blood, but they cannot be removed with tweezers and pinching or pulling them is painful for the dog and can cause bleeding.
 After examining the suspected tag to make sure you can find no signs that it is a tick, such as the presence of legs, feel the skin tag, taking care not to squeeze it.
 It should feel like living skin and not hard and smooth like a tick.